 Quality materials also means a sturdier product.
 If you suspect more than one cat will play around or sleep in this bed, make sure the bed materials can be durable to handle this weight.
 Plus, cats also like to scratch.
 A scratch-resistant shell might be preferable to one that will show and attract cat scratches.

 This day and age, the internet provides a wonderful place to browse different options, especially when buying cat beds.
 But it can also be quite overwhelming.
 Not only are there hundreds of options out there, each model has many customer reviews.
-With our research laid out in this article, we’ve hopefully provided you with all the information you need to make your next cat bed purchase.
+With our research laid out in this article, we’ve hopefully provided you with all the information you need to make your next cat bed purchase on the best modern cat bed for you.

 Hepper Nest Modern Cat Bed ended up winning our hearts with it’s simple and sleek design, perfect for most cats in all sizes and all stages of life.
 For a more affordable option, the Frisco Modern Round Elevated Cat Bed is a good choice, too.